tydira/yaemit/README.md

   (new Hello()).emit('event', 'world')
   ```

-  ## Extras
+  ## That's it.

-  Be sure to check out [yaemit-extras](https://github.com/kroogs/yaemit-extras)
+  Need more?
+Be sure to check out [yaemit-fancy](https://github.com/kroogs/yaemit-fancy)
-  if you want features that were too niche to include here.
+  if you want features that were too niche to include here
+  or if you just want to see how to extend yaemit yourself.